yashjakhotiya/blog/_posts/2020-12-20-container-runtimes.md

 COPY script.py /app
 CMD python /app/script.py
 ```
 This container image contains the ubuntu:18.04 userland file structure heirarchy, /app/script.py and some environment configuration.
-Ignoring the config part for now, your minimal implementation can run this image in just 4 steps.
+Ignoring the config part for now, **your minimal implementation can run this image in just 4 steps**.

 1. Export and extract contents of the image in `new_root_dir`
 ```